Kridtity/BlackHatPayroll/README.md

 This option prints the last payroll session saved in the 'payroll.txt' file into the the IDLE Shell/command line.
 If there is no file or previous payroll session, an exception will be thrown and error printed to the IDLE Shell/command line.

 #### H => Help manual
 This option prints the list of [Assumptions](#assumptions) and a link to [this](https://github.com/Kridtity/BlackHatPayroll/blob/main/README.md) user manual and option to open in browser if more help is required.

+#### S => Change settings
+This option allows the user to change the default assumed salries for each of the four main job positions, namely: Software Development Manager, Senior Software Developer, Mid-Level Software Developer, and Junior Software Developer.
+It saves all salary values to a text (.txt) file called 'salaries.txt'.
+[Three menu options](#settings-menu) are available on the settings screen for the editing of salary data, saving the salry data and returning to the main menu, and reseting the salary data to its default assumed values.

 #### E => Exit the program
 This option attempts to quit the program, either immediately closing it or displaying a prompt asking for confirmation to kill the program.